 You may have printed the whole workbook in your Excel file.
 But sometimes, for business purposes or some other reasons, you may need to print a specific portion of your worksheet and for this, you need to specify and set the area you want to print in your Excel sheet.
 In this case, the borderline of the print area is edged by a blue line.
 In this article, I will show you how to set the print area with blue line in Excel.

-5 Ways to Set Print Area with Blue Line in Excel
+How to Set Print Area with Blue Line in Excel: 5 Easy Ways

 In this section, you will find 5 suitable and efficient ways to set the print area with blue line.
 Let’s check them now!

 1. Set Print Area from Page Layout Tab

 Let’s say we have got a dataset of different types of ordered products and the customer information of an online store.